andreminelli/F1Fantasy/README.md

 # F1 Fantasy

-A toy project for a F1 Fantasy simulation application.
+A toy project for a F1 Fantasy simulation application using .Net 8.

 **DDD** (Domain Drive Design) is used for modeling.

 **Clean Architecture** and **CQS** (Command/Query Separation) are used on its implementation.

+**Docker** & **Docker Compose** are used to great full & reproducible local development environment.

+**Keycloak** is used as Identity Provider.

 ## Architecture